Unless you've been living under a rock, you've either heard or experienced firsthand how well Apple's search ads campaigns have been performing.

 Adding negative keywords is important for keeping ROI high, as well as improving your TTR and thus your chance of serving ads.
 That said, without proper management, they can block good traffic.
 Negative keywords (like regular keywords) will default to broad match type if not specified as exact, so if your keyword is car games and you add car as a broad match negative, you're going to block your keyword from showing ads.

-#10 Don't slash budget/bids after one day of poor performance for good keywords
+#10 Don't slash budget/max CPT bids/set low CPA goals after one day of poor performance for good keywords

 It's tough when advertising and seeing data in near real-time not to have a knee-jerk reaction to a poor patch of performance.
 Yet, the nature of advertising is that there will be sporadic periods of good and bad performance, which have little to do with your product or your management of the advertising campaign; sometimes, people just don't feel like installing or purchasing.
 For your keywords that have proven to perform well and have hit a rough day, watch them, but don't immediately pull back.
 You can investigate to determine whether the competition or your product has changed in some more permanent way, but give your keywords some slack, look at week-long trends and compare the same units of context, like Monday to Monday, not Monday to Saturday.